- Free delivery over £40

 What is DulcoEase used for?

-These capsules are effective easing discomfort cause by:
+These capsules are effective in easing discomfort caused by:

 - Anal fissures